dwillis/command-line-umd/tutorial/README.md

 pwd
 ```

-Change directory to the project root directory.
-At NICAR 2025, on the lab computers, this will be `~/Desktop/hands_on_classes/20250306-thursday-introduction-to-the-command-line-macs`.
-On my computer, the project root is instead located at `/Users/ghing/workspace/nicar-2025-command-line`.
+In a GitHub Codespace, you'll start in the `/workspaces/command-line-umd` directory (or similar, depending on your repository name).
+This is the project root directory where all the tutorial files are located.

 ```
-cd ~/Desktop/hands_on_classes/20250306-thursday-introduction-to-the-command-line-macs
+cd tutorial
 ```

-In this case `cd` is the *command* and `~/Desktop/hands_on_classes/20250306-thursday-introduction-to-the-command-line-macs` is the *argument*.
+In this case `cd` is the *command* and `tutorial` is the *argument*.

-`~` is a special path on Unix systems.
+`~` is a special path on Unix systems (including Linux, which runs in GitHub Codespaces).
 It resolves to the logged-in user's *home directory*, which is the parent folder for configuration files as well as files they create.
-On a Mac system, user home directories live under `/Users`.
+In a Codespace, the home directory is typically `/home/codespace`.

-`/Users` begins with a `/` character, so it's an *absolute path*.
+`/home` begins with a `/` character, so it's an *absolute path*.

 Are we in the right directory?
 Check by running `ls` to list its contents: